 A nurse practitioner is usually involved, and basically, they're assessing whether there is DNA that they can test to get some sort of evidence that sex was had or some physical contact.
 They'll also be looking for semen when they do these rape kits.
 These SART exams are essential.
 Sometimes you can use experts to attack the SART exams in a rape case.

 Also, we're looking for what they'll usually do: a pretext phone call in these rape cases where the alleged victim will call the suspect or the defendant in a suit, and the police will tape-record the conversation.
 The police will give them specific questions regarding the alleged rape, and then depending on how the person answers those questions; then the questions can be used against the person in the prosecution of the sex crime case.

-This is another thing that we deal with all the time: pretext phone calls and how they relate to the alleged rape case.
-Other pieces of evidence used are witnesses, any video evidence that might be available, statements from the alleged victim, statements from the defendant.
+This is another thing we always deal with: pretext phone calls and how they relate to the alleged rape case.
+Other pieces of evidence used are witnesses, any video evidence that might be available, statements from the alleged victim, and statements from the defendant.

 Defenses to Rape – Penal Code 261

 Consent is an issue in these rape cases – whether they consented to have sexual intercourse with another person.
 So, suppose you are being charged with rape.
 In that case, you want to get an attorney who is local to court and has handled rape cases there and knows how to deal with the prosecutors there, knows how to deal with the judges there, who take these cases very seriously, and knows how to get the result that you're looking for.